SELMA PARLOUR

 contact

 Selma Parlour's meticulous oil paintings appear as though they're drawn, dyed, or printed.
 Alongside her delicately-shaded bands and pencil-thin (oil-made) lines, colour is a veil (not a skin) imitating the backlit quality of the screen and ensuring that every decision is evident.
-The London-based artist is known for her units of luminous colour, diagrammatic space, codified illusion, haptic surfaces, and her abstract-paintings-of-photography's-installation-shot-of-abstract-painting.
+The London-based artist is known for her units of luminous colour, diagrammatic space, codified illusion, haptic surfaces (where the weave of the linen ground is a pictorial component), and her abstract-paintings-of-photography's-installation-shot-of-abstract-painting.

 ES magazine, 2019